ervandew/eclim/src/doc/content/guides/development.rst

 ======================

-This guide is intended mostly for those who wish to contribute to eclim by fixing bugs or adding new functionality.
+This guide is intended mostly for those who wish to contribute to eclim by fixing bugs or adding new functionality, but the first section is also useful for users who would like to use the latest development version of eclim.

 .. _development-build: